 Use just the right amount of accelerator

 Less is more.
-Excess accelerator can leave a whitish residue at the joint and in some cases weaken the bond.
+Too much accelerator can leave a whitish residue at the joint and in some cases weaken the bond.
 A light, even mist is sufficient.
 If you see too much liquid remaining on the surface, wait longer for it to evaporate before joining.

 Storage and shelf life

 Store the spray upright, in a cool place away from direct light.
 Heat and humidity degrade the accelerator over time.
-If the spray begins to discharge with low pressure or unevenly, it is a sign the can is nearly empty: it is better not to force it and to replace it to ensure consistent results.
+If the spray begins to dispense with low pressure or unevenly, it is a sign that the can is nearly empty: it is best not to force it and to replace it to ensure consistent results.

 Frequently asked questions